studiowebux/restcli/docs/INSTALL.md

 ## Troubleshooting

 ### "No such device" error
 This happens when running in non-interactive mode (background, piped, etc.).
 The TUI requires a terminal.
-Use `restcli-run` for scripting instead.
+Use `restcli` with a filepath for scripting instead.

 ### Config not found
 If `~/.restcli/` exists but seems empty: